Nketiah eclipses Lacazette with latest Arsenal strike | Goal.com

 The youngster has also scored away from home against Bournemouth, Portsmouth and Southampton for Arsenal this term, a return which eclipses Alexandre Lacazette’s goal tally away from the Emirates Stadium.

-Despite being at the club all season, the France international has only score twice away from home since the start of the campaign.
+Despite being at the club all season, the France international has only scored twice away from home since the start of the campaign.